shanect7/video-game-tittle-screen-design/README.md

 On the main menu of Minecraft you'll notice that flashing yellow text right by the title.
 Such text is called "splash text."

-In order to recreate this we will attach an ID named 'bg' to the `<p>` tag to create your own custom text.
+In order to recreate this, under the `<div>` tag named 'bg,' we will attach an ID named 'splash_text' to the `<p>` tag to create your own custom text.
 ```
 <body>
   <div id="bg">